 Spot any pattern?
 It’s likely no coincidence that the wealthiest and most developed nations are generally the best prepared, whereas the opposite is true for low-income nations.

 One of the worst things about climate change is that the countries that are the most prolific polluters are often those that are least likely to be affected by it.
 It’s morally repugnant, and in fact, it’s partly why the Paris agreement came into being – it was designed to encourage wealthier nations to contribute more to help out poorer countries.

-Plenty of these regions’ nations will be in a state of collapse or will be uninhabitable.
 Unlike much of Europe, North America, or East Asia, these countries have one of several antagonizing factors in this regard: middling economies, their positions along coastlines (flooding), low latitudinal positions (droughts), and/or unstable political situations.